Important Pediatric Physical Therapy Milestones

 This includes ensuring they are developing at an appropriate rate for their age, and they are reaching important developmental milestones at a rate comparable to their peers.

-We’re District Speech, and we offer pediatric physical therapy in Washington DC.
+We’re District Speech and Language Therapy, and we offer pediatric physical therapy in Washington DC.

-This includes assessments of whether your child is meeting these milestones, and treatment plans if they appear to be falling behind.
+This includes assessments of whether your child is meeting these developmental milestones, and providing you with a treatment plan for your child if they appear to be falling behind.

 Today we’re going to have a look at some physical therapy milestones for children, and what happens when they’re not reached.